Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, clarity, and correctness are key virtues in software development."

 This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity and potentially introduce bugs or hinder the overall design.
 It's a reminder to programmers to prioritize good coding practices and architectural decisions before diving into performance tuning.

+# 2024-01-19
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote reminds us that while efficiency is crucial in programming, optimizing code too early without clear evidence of its necessity can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+Always focus on writing clean, readable, and correct code first, then optimize when it's truly needed based on profiling and performance metrics.